1cosma1/Env-Sec-Syst/README.md

 •	Ultrasonic Sensor:

-   o	TRIG pin to GPIO D2
+   -	TRIG pin to GPIO D2

-   o	ECHO pin to GPIO D3
+   -	ECHO pin to GPIO D3

 •	Photocell: Analog output connected to A0.